How to Give Feedback to Employees Who Can’t Handle Criticism

 Helping employees improve should always be the goal of feedback and constructive criticism.
 Going over past mistakes or rehashing problems as your closing comments will leave people with a negative impression of the meeting.
 And, chances are, they will forget any words of encouragement you gave earlier.
 Ending on a positive note, like sincerely expressing your appreciation, is much more effective.

-For more on how to make effective feedback a part of your performance management process, download our Definitive Guide to Performance Management.
+For more on how to make effective employee feedback a part of your performance management process, download our Definitive Guide to Performance Management.